 - Transcripts: Live transcripts

-- Metadata: Join/leave notices, speaker changes, chat, screenshare events
+- Metadata: Join/leave notices, speaker changes, screenshare events

 Use cases that RTMS enables